mo-martin/wandisco-documentation/docs/quickstarts/hdp_lhv_nnproxy-adlsg2_lan.md

 ---
-id: hdp_lhv-adlsg2_lan
+id: hdp_lhv_nnproxy-adlsg2_lan
-title: Hortonworks (HDP) with Live Hive to ADLS Gen2 with Live Analytics
+title: Hortonworks (HDP) with Live Hive & NN Proxy to ADLS Gen2 with Live Analytics
-sidebar_label: Hortonworks (HDP) with Live Hive to ADLS Gen2 with Live Analytics
+sidebar_label: Hortonworks (HDP) with Live Hive & NN Proxy to ADLS Gen2 with Live Analytics
 ---

 _THIS GUIDE IS WORK IN PROGRESS, PLEASE DO NOT FOLLOW ANYTHING HERE UNTIL THIS WARNING IS REMOVED_